ericyoc/malicious_js_id_proc/README.md

 # Malware Dataset Classification with Obfuscation and Deobfuscation

-This project aims to classify using a malware dataset to evaluate the impact of obfuscation techniques used on the malware dataset and the resultant model performance.
-It utilizes machine learning techniques to preprocess data, train neural networks, and optimize hyperparameters, with a focus on comparing obfuscated and deobfuscated model outcomes.
+This project evaluates the impact of classification models when using obfuscation techniques on a malware dataset, aiming to quantify the resilience of these models against evolving malware threats.
+The findings provide valuable insights to inform the development of more robust, obfuscation-resilient approaches for enhancing cybersecurity.

 ## Motivating Articles